metaplex-foundation/developer-hub/src/pages/token-metadata/getting-started/rust.md

 ---
 title: Getting Started using Rust
-metaTitle: Token Metadata - Getting Started - Rust
+metaTitle: Rust SDK | Token Metadata
-description: Get started with NFTs using Rust
+description: Get started with NFTs using the Token Metadata Rust SDK
 ---

 If you are a Rust developer, you can also use a Rust client SDK to interact with the Token Metadata program.
 Metaplex provides a dedicated Rust client crate, which is a lightweight crate with minimal dependencies.